shrpnsld/nest-in/README.md

 ### Requirements

-Requirements are listed after the same `/` as dependencies and artifacts.
-Each requirement should be enclosed in square brackets.
+Requirements are listed after the same `/` as dependencies and artifacts and each requirement should be enclosed in square brackets.
+Requirements can have specifiers, where each specifier must be preceded by a `:` character.
+Requirement and specifier names can include letters, numbers, dashes, and underscore characters, but requirement names must always start with a letter.

 The same target can have multiple variants with different sets of requirements, each variant can have its own dependencies, artifacts, and script.
 The example below declares first variant to be chosen if the operating system is macOS, and the second variant will be chosen if the environment has the available program `apt-get`.

 ```bash
 installer / [macos]